abhishek9909/schelling_simulation/README.md

 ## Modification (In progress):

--- Using LLM agents to test schelling simulation
--- Using simulation to assess bias in LLMs.
+-- Using LLM agents to test schelling simulation (using OpenAI APIs) -- Using simulation to assess bias in LLMs.